Bimodal bilingualism: Neurological implications, effects, and benefits

 Along with the neuroprotective benefits that help to prevent onset of age-related cognitive issues such as dementia, bimodal bilinguals also experience a slightly different pattern of organization of language in the brain.
 While hearing bimodal bilinguals showed less parietal activation than deaf signers when asked to use only sign language, those same bimodal bilinguals demonstrated greater left parietal activation than did monolinguals.
 Parietal activation is not typically associated with language production but rather with motor activity.
 Therefore, it is logical that bimodal bilinguals, when switching between speech- and sign-based language, stimulate their left parietal areas as a result of their increased need to combine both motor action and language production.
 Moreover, it has been proven that there is a parallel or simultaneous language activation during language use.
 This activation occurs when the bilingual uses language, regardless of the L1 or L2, being used.
 The dominance or lack of dominance of a language does not impact the stimulation of the brain when a language is being used.
 This same activation happens with any language modality, meaning the brain is activated whether the language is written, signed, or spoken.

-The language process of bimodal bilinguals was the topic of the ERP study on bimodal language.
-ERP is an abbreviation for event-related potential.
-The study was conducted on October 15, 2021.
-The ERP is being used by the researchers to investigate the language controls in bimodal bilinguals.
-In their study, they used the ERP to track the language switch.
-During the study's production, the pattern was not apparent.